 Here is a few affiliate links that may help plan a perfect trip while staying within budget.

-Best Time to Visit
+Best Time To Visit

 No matter what time of the year you visit the park, there is always a beautiful setting awaiting you and a myriad of fun for a wide variety of interests.
 Each season offers its unique charm, as the beauty of nature blends magnificently in every season.

-Fall – September to October is also another choice as the summer crowds disappear and the weather is comfortable with warm days and cool nights.
+Fall – September to October is another choice as the summer crowds disappear and the weather is comfortable with warm days and cool nights.
 Personally, I love visiting the park in autumn because of the nippy weather, the laid-back feel, and of course, the golden foliage colors around you.

 Top Things To Do In Sequoia National Park

-1. Get Acquainted with The Park Visitor Center
+1. Get Acquainted With The Park Visitor Center

 Visitor Center closes at 5:00 pm, get your maps and park information early.